K - Type of keysV - Type of values@Evolving public interface KStream<K,V>

 The join is a primary key table lookup join with join attribute

-keyValueMapper.map(stream.keyValue) == table.key
+keyValueMapper.map(stream.keyValue) == table.key.

-"Table lookup join" means, that results are only computed if KStream
+"Table lookup join" means, that results are only computed if KStream records are processed.

 This is done by performing a lookup for matching records in the current internal GlobalKTable